Shaparak (company)

 Shaparak, an electronic card payment network system is an Iranian state sponsored enterprise in charge of bank payments System and point of sale devices and online payments.
-It is a subsidiary of National Informatics Corporation, a subsidiary of Islamic Republic of Iran Central Bank.
+It is a subsidiary of National Informatics Corporation, a subsidiary of Central Bank of the Islamic Republic of Iran.
 It is a licenses Payment Service Providers.

 The company regulates cryptocurrency exchanges located in Iran.

 The company handles conducting more than 50 billion transactions a year.